 |Referrals are generally not required||Referrals generally are needed|

 |There is no yearly limit||There is a yearly limit|

 Medicare Part A is hospital insurance.
-It covers:

 - Inpatient care in a hospital or hospital-like setting